-- For randomised controlled trials, mention if the patients were randomly assigned to a drug or were randomly selected, rather than patients were randomized to a drug.
+- For randomized controlled trials, mention if the patients were randomly assigned to a drug or were randomly selected, rather than patients were randomized to a drug.

 - Avoid starting sentences with ‘this’ unless it is clear what the ‘this’ refers to in the previous sentence or is used as a pronoun.